BIBLETRUTHONLINE.COM

 all Judea and Jerusalem, and from the seacoast of Tyre and Sidon,

-who came to hear Him and be healed of their diseases,
+who came to hear Him and be healed of their diseases, 18 as well

 as those who were tormented with unclean spirits.
 And they were

+healed.
 19 And the whole multitude sought to touch Him, for power

-went out from Him and healed
+went out from Him and healed them all.

 The Beatitudes